makersacademy/takeaway-challenge/README.md

 Finally, to actually be able to receive SMS messages and have them passed to the SMS interface, I wrote a simple script in sms_server.rb that instantiates an SMSInterface and uses Sinatra to execute receive HTTP POST to <http://localhost:4567/sms> and call the interface to treat the body of the HTTP POST, sending that through to the Order#place method.
 Neat!

-Running sms_server.rb fires up a Sinatra server, and ngrok directs
+Running sms_server.rb fires up a Sinatra server, and ngrok provides a tunnel to the local Sinatra Server, Twilio forwards SMS messages as HTTP POST requests.

 ### Reflections